oVirt/ovirt-site/source/feature/subpackages.html.md

 ### Detailed Description

-The goal is install only packages needed to integrate oVirt Node with others project like Cockpit (for example).</br>
+The goal is install only packages needed to integrate oVirt Node with others project like Cockpit (for example).

 ### Benefit to oVirt